 Clothing

-- Three sets of scrubs – Enough for three full days of work
+- Three sets of scrubs – enough for three full days of work

 - Six pairs of socks – I always pack extra socks